atikurajib/Data-Structures-Algorithms/README.md

 ## Language

-The problems and solutions are written in **Java and Python**  programming language.
+The problems and solutions are written in **Java** programming language.